FlorianM-C22/holbertonschool-AirBnB_clone/README.md

 ### Console Commands

-The HolbertonBnB console supports the following commands:
+The HolbertonBnB console supports the several commands:

 * **create**
   * Usage: `create <class>`

-Creates a new instance of a given class.
-The class' ID is printed and the instance is saved to the file `file.json`.
+Creates a new instance of a given class, printing its ID and saving it to `file.json`.

 ```
 $ ./console.py